siy/CafeBabe/README.md

 Variadic templates and fold expansion are inspired by C++ (C++11 and C++17).

 ### Rust
 The approach to memory and resource management is inspired by Rust.
-I believe that Rust approach to resource management is an elegant solution for one of the most complex problems in programming.

 ### Haskell
-The Haskell is a main source of inspiration for FP features.
-Main one - understanding that creating types must be as simple and convenient as possible.
+The Haskell helped to understand that creating types must be as simple and convenient as possible.

 ### Elm
 Elegant and clean syntax for manipulation of immutable classes borrowed almost unchanged from Elm.